A lack of nerve undermines so many Catholic efforts in this country to save young people from a toxic culture.

 Reprinted by permission of the Morley Institute, a non-profit education organization.
 To subscribe to Crisis magazine call 1-800-852-9962.

-Joan Frawley Desmond is a Maryland-based Catholic journalist; she blogs at The Cathoholic.
-A graduate of the Pontifical John Paul II Institute for Studies on Marriage and the Family, she leads Theology of the Body study groups.Copyright © 1998 Crisis
+Joan Frawley Desmond, is the National Catholic Register's senior editor.
+She is an award-winning journalist widely published in Catholic, ecumenical and secular media.
+A graduate of the Pontifical John Paul II Institute for Studies of Marriage and Family, she lives with her family in California.Copyright © 1998 Crisis

 back to top